lukewhyte/textpack/README.md

 ## What is this?

 TextPack efficiently groups similar values in large (or small) datasets.
 Under the hood, it builds a document term matrix of n-grams assigned a TF-IDF score.
-It then uses matrix multipcation to quickly calculate the cosine similarity between these values.
-For a technical explination, [check out this blog post](https://medium.com/p/2493b3ce6d8d).
+It then uses matrix multiplication to quickly calculate the cosine similarity between these values.
+For a technical explination, [I wrote a blog post](https://medium.com/p/2493b3ce6d8d).

 ## Why do I care?